janaSunrise/spotify-twitter-banner/README.md

 # Spotify Twitter Banner

-Dynamic Twitter banner to show off your spotify status.
-Banner updated every 5 minutes.
+Dynamic Twitter banner to display your spotify status, elegantly.

 ## Installation and Usage